Arduino-IRremote/Arduino-IRremote/README.md

 <br/>

 # Timer and pin usage
-The **receiver sample interval of 50 µs is generated by a timer**.
+The **receiver sample interval of 50 ï¿½s is generated by a timer**.
 On many boards this must be a hardware timer.
 On some boards where a software timer is available, the software timer is used.<br/>
 Every pin can be used for receiving.

 The MinimalReceiver example uses the **TinyReceiver** library,  which can **only receive NEC codes, but does not require any timer**.